FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 ### Mantras
 #### Fire Blade
 Mantra Type: Combat

 Range: 5ft Cone

 Ether Cost: 10 Ether

 Casting Type: Maintained Cast

 Effect: Hold your weapon over your head and engulf it in flames before swinging down and slashing your opponent with a flaming blade whilst scorching the earth to the sides.

 Properties: Move up to 5ft in any direction before attacking with the Mantra; can break breakable/broken/weakened objects/surfaces.
 Deals 2 Damage, 4 Posture Damage on-block, inflicts Burn on successful hit, and at TL 5 with Firecharm it Insta-Guardbreaks on block.
 While using the Starkindred Oath's Starkindred Wings, Fire Blade can now move the user 5-15ft first whilst charging for an additional 0.5 seconds before unleashing a 2 second-long large fire plume that's 15ft wide, 30ft long, and 20ft high.
 Creatures stuck in the plume take 1d4 damage per-second.

 Optional Modifiers: Mainly gains benefits from Duration and Intensity Modifiers; does not have any Unique Effects from Modifiers.
 #### Flame Repulsion
 Mantra Type: Combat

 Range: 5ft Radius

 Ether Cost: 20 Ether

 Casting Type: Ritual

 Effect: surround yourself with a collecting sphere of flames as armour before reflecting any damage taken down to a minimum of 1 Damage.

 Properties: Activates on second 1 for 0.5 seconds before repelling everything in its radius back 15ft unless blocked, ending with 1 second of end-lag; during the duration, damage taken is reduced by 75% whilst reflecting the mitigated damage; gain Hyper-Armour during the end-lag of the Mantra.
 Deals 1 Damage on-hit even without taking any damage, deals Posture equal to 25% of total damage dealt to a minimum of 1, and inflicts Burn on a successful hit.

 Optional Modifiers: Mainly benefits from Cloud/Stratus Stones; can be Modified by a Spring Spark to make the Mantra fire out as a small projectile up to 20ft before exploding outwards and repelling all within the radius, whilst losing the Damage Reduction and Reflection.
 #### Burning Servants
-Mantra Type: Combat
-Range: 5ft radius
+Mantra Type: CombatRange: 5ft radius

 Ether Cost: 20 Ether

 Casting Type: Concentration

 Effect: Summon 6 blazing armoured warriors with halberds in a circle, attacking as they're summoned, then waiting for a second before attacking in unison together.

 Properties: Within a 10ft ring, 6 flaming warriors spawn in one after another, dealing 2 Damage once to every creature within its radius within 1 second, waiting 1 second, before finally finishing with 1 last thrust that also deals 2 Damage before dissipating; during the 2nd second of Cast Time the user can't attack but they can Dodge, Block, or Parry if any attacks are thrown their way.
 If struck during the concentration of this Mantra, the warriors lose their ability to attack and fizzle away.
 Deals 2 Damage per-thrust, 20 Posture Damage on block, and inflicts Burn on a successful hit.

 Optional Modifiers: Gains special benefits from Cloud/Stratus Stones by adding 1 extra Servant, with every 3 extra servants increasing the base-Damage of each Thrust made by +1; when a Reversal Spark is applied to the Mantra, instead of attacking inwards, the warriors attack outwards instead, with anyone hit being caused to fall Prone after being struck.
 #### Fire Gun
 Mantra Type: Combat

 Range: 40ft

 Ether Cost: 5 Ether per-second

 Casting Type: Ritual Cast

 Effect: Converge the power of flames to your hands to fire 2 flame bullets per-second in a straight line, whilst keeping you partially mobile during its cast.

 Properties: After its start-up, this Mantra shoots indefinitely until the user runs out of Ether or until the user Cancels its use; can be deactivated and reactivated in the same round multiple times, even when hit; can break objects/walls; bullets can light campfires; if used while jumping or moving backwards, the move propels the user 5ft backwards before firing; every second, the user can choose to sped double the mana to fire double the shots; can inflict Burn on a successful hit.

 Deals 1 Damage per-hit, 1 Posture Damage on Block.

 Optional Modifiers: Using a Round Spark, your bullets can split into 2 after travelling 10ft; using a Blast Spark, when a bullet hits an enemy roll a d6, and for every 6 rolled the damage dealt by the bullet is reduced by half but in exchange it hits everything within a 5ft radius of the target hit.
 #### Flame Grab
 Mantra Type: Combat

 Range:

 Ether Cost:

 Casting Type:

 Effect:

 Properties:

 Optional Modifiers:
 #### Flame Blind
 Mantra Type: Combat

 Range:

 Ether Cost:

 Casting Type:

 Effect:

 Properties:

 Optional Modifiers:
 #### Flame of Denial
 Mantra Type: Support

 Range:

 Ether Cost:

 Casting Type:

 Effect:

 Properties:

 Optional Modifiers:
 #### Fire Palm
 Mantra Type: Combat

 Range:

 Ether Cost:

 Casting Type:

 Effect:

 Properties:

 Optional Modifiers:
 #### Fire Eruption
 Mantra Type: Combat

 Range:

 Ether Cost:

 Casting Type:

 Effect:

 Properties:

 Optional Modifiers:
 #### Fire Forge
 Mantra Type: Combat

 Range:

 Ether Cost:

 Casting Type:

 Effect:

 Properties:

 Optional Modifiers:
 #### Graceful Flame
 Mantra Type: Support

 Range:

 Ether Cost:

 Casting Type:

 Effect:

 Properties:

 Optional Modifiers:
 #### Relentless Flames
 Mantra Type: Combat

 Range:

 Ether Cost:

 Casting Type:

 Effect:

 Properties:

 Optional Modifiers:
 #### Flame Sentinel
 Mantra Type: Combat

 Range:

 Ether Cost:

 Casting Type:

 Effect:

 Properties:

 Optional Modifiers:
 #### Rising Flame
 Mantra Type: Combat

 Range:

 Ether Cost:

 Casting Type:

 Effect:

 Properties:

 Optional Modifiers:
 #### Flare Volley
 Mantra Type: Combat

 Range:

 Ether Cost:

 Casting Type:

 Effect:

 Properties:

 Optional Modifiers:
 #### Flame Leap
 Mantra Type: Movement

 Range:

 Ether Cost:

 Casting Type:

 Effect:

 Properties:

 Optional Modifiers:
 #### Flame Assault
 Mantra Type: Movement

 Range:

 Ether Cost:

 Casting Type:

 Effect:

 Properties:

 Optional Modifiers:
 #### Flame Wisp
 Mantra Type: Support

 Range:

 Ether Cost:

 Casting Type:

 Effect:

 Properties:

 Optional Modifiers:
 #### Ash Slam
 Mantra Type: Combat

 Range:

 Ether Cost:

 Casting Type:

 Effect:

 Properties:

 Optional Modifiers:
 #### Flame Ballista
 Mantra Type: Combat

 Range:

 Ether Cost:

 Casting Type:

 Effect:

 Properties:

 Optional Modifiers:
 #### Flaming Scourge
 Mantra Type: Combat

 Range:

 Ether Cost:

 Casting Type:

 Effect:

 Properties:

 Optional Modifiers:
 ### Talents
 #### Amoran Seeker